esplora/lumos/README.md

 ###### What can I use this for?

-- Seamlessly integrate with DLP platforms to automate the handling of protected files, ensuring compliance with corporate policies.
+- Integrate with DLP platforms to automate the handling of protected files, ensuring compliance with corporate policies.
 - Unlock password-protected documents and archives for data extraction using tools like [Apache Tika](https://tika.apache.org/).
 - Utilize online services for removing passwords or recovering them through methods like brute force.